 To help regulate the number of visitors, most zoos and aquariums won’t be selling admission tickets at the gates.
 Instead, you buy tickets online in advance, and reserve your entrance time; you can stay as long as you want once you arrive.
 (Zoo and aquarium members, meanwhile, don’t need to buy tickets ahead of time, but they do need to reserve entrance times.)
 There’s a chance, according to the San Diego Zoo website, that the zoo could be at capacity when you arrive for your time slot—and if that’s the case, you can either wait until some guests leave, or just use your ticket on another day or time.
 To help with planning, its website includes a helpful chart highlighting peak times.

 Once inside, look for directional signs on the ground—one-way traffic helps encourage good distancing.
 Some experiences may still be suspended for now, such as up-close encounters, shows, or tours.
-At Sonoma’s massive Safari West, tours are an integral part of the experience, so the park has added space and plexiglass partitions between rows on tour vehicles.
+At Sonoma’s massive Safari West, tours are an integral part of the experience, so the park has added space and plexiglass partitions between rows on tour vehicles, and advance reservations are required for entry.
 Sit-down restaurants will likely be closed at most zoos and aquariums, but keep an eye out for grab-and-go meals and snacks.
 At the San Francisco Zoo, the regular gift shops will be replaced with outdoor, pop-up shops.
 For any add-on purchases, expect to pay by credit or debit card for everything while you’re there—cash payments may not be an option.

 Before You Go

-Start by booking your ticket and reserving your entrance time online—and see if there’s anything else you can book early.
+Start by booking your ticket and making your required advance reservation online—and see if there’s anything else you can book early.
 At the Santa Barbara Zoo, you can reserve parking and train tickets online too.
 Check out the attraction’s map on the website, and either save it to your phone or make a printout, since paper maps likely won’t be available onsite.
 Bring along your own stroller or wheelchair, if you would otherwise rent one, since such rentals may not be available right now.